grug/react-use-fetch-with-redux/README.md

 };
 ```

-will result in the cache invalidating after 30 minuets.
+Will result in the cache invalidating after 30 minutes.
 There is also the option to override this for each hook, with an optional third parameter like:

 **In `useThing.ts`**